laberning/openrowingmonitor/doc/installation.md

 ![Connecting the reed sensor](img/raspberrypi_reedsensor_wiring.jpg) *Connecting the reed sensor*

-If your machine does not have something like this or if the sensor is not acessible, you can still build something similar quite easily.
+If your machine does not have something like this or if the sensor is not accessible, you can still build something similar quite easily.
 Some ideas on what to use:

 * Reed sensor (i.e. of an old bike tachometer)
 * PAS sensor (i.e. from an E-bike)
 * Optical chopper wheel

+You should now adjust the rower specific parameters in `app/engine/RowingEngine.js` to suit your rowing machine.